-Occasionally, Lotto Millionaire Raffle offers multiple £1 million awards in a single draw, often to celebrate special events.
-In April 2016, the game marked the beginning of the tenth series of Britainís Got Talent, which was sponsored by Lotto, by creating ten millionaires.
-On 10th October 2015, the first Lotto Millionaire Raffle draw saw the game distribute 25 top-tier prizes to mark the first Lotto draw under the new rules.
+Occasionally, the National Lottery offers multiple £1 million prizes in a single draw, often to celebrate special events.
+In April 2016, the game marked the beginning of the tenth series of Britain’s Got Talent, which was sponsored by Lotto, by creating ten millionaires.
+On 10th October 2015, the first Lotto Millionaire Raffle draw saw the game distribute 25 top-tier prizes.

-As with a traditional raffle, you have a better chance of winning a Lotto Millionaire Raffle prize if fewer people are playing.
-Every Lotto ticket holder is entered into the supplementary game too and, with more players tending to enter on Saturday than on Wednesday and more tickets being sold for games with a bigger jackpot than a smaller one, the odds fluctuate from draw to draw.
+As with a traditional raffle, you have a better chance of winning a prize if fewer people are playing.
+Every Lotto ticket holder is entered into the supplementary game too and, with more players tending to enter on Saturday than on a Wednesday and more tickets being sold for games with a bigger jackpot than a smaller one, the odds fluctuate from draw to draw.

-Here are the estimated odds of winning, based on expected ticket sales for a regular Lotto Millionaire Raffle draw with 21 prizes:
+Here are the estimated odds of winning, based on expected ticket sales for a regular Lotto draw with 21 raffle prizes:

 Claiming a Lotto Millionaire Raffle Prize

-All Lotto Millionaire Raffle prizes are valid for 180 days after the draw takes place, and you can visit the Lottery Claims page to learn more about the claims procedure.
+As is the case with all UK National Lottery games, all raffle prizes are valid for 180 days after a draw takes place, and you can visit the Lottery Claims page to learn more about the claims procedure.
 Prizes not claimed within 180 days of the draw are donated to National Lottery Good Causes fund.

 Got a question about the raffle and how it works?
 Some of the most frequently asked questions regarding the game are shown below, but if you still need assistance, don't hesitate to contact us.

 Are raffle prizes checked automatically when I play online?